mayaraujom/mayaraujom/README.md

 - 📫 How to reach me **salanderaraujo@gmail.com**

 - 📄 I have a degree in Mathematics and I am currently in the process of career transition to ​​Software engineering.
-I am studying at the Trybe programming school and taking the Systems Analysis and Development course.
+I am studying at the Trybe programming school.
 I have skills in HTML, CSS, JavaScript, React (Redux and Context API), Git and GitHub.

 <h3 align="left">Connect with me:</h3>
 <p align="left">